 EDITOR’S NOTE: On Sunday, we extended an invitation for anyone – organization, business, private citizen, etc. – to submit for publication their pitch for why voters should go their way in the vote on whether Burien should annex most of the rest of North Highline.
 No negativity about the opposition or why the other view is wrong – just, why you believe your view is right.
-We have received four essays so far, all from Burien-annexation supporters, nothing yet from any opponents.
+We have received four essays so far, all from Burien-annexation supporters, nothing from any opponents (as of 4 pm today).
 On Sunday, we published one from Barbara Dobkin and one from four White Center businesspeople.
-Here’s the third; the fourth is in queue for later this afternoon, and we’re still accepting essays (that follow the rules) through Tuesday afternoon.
+Today, #3, from the North Highline Unincorporated Area Council; and here’s #4.
+We’re still accepting essays (that follow the rules) through Tuesday afternoon.
 Please send to firstname.lastname@example.org – thank you!

 Special to White Center Now

 Since the founding of this great country we, as Americans, have come to learn that by uniting we are stronger.
 Which is why, as a Burien resident, I have come to support annexation.
 By re-uniting as a community we can work off of each others strengths and weaknesses to make a more perfect union.

 When I originally ran for Burien City Council in 2011 I was opposed to annexation.
 After many hours of independent research I came to feel that a reunification of our now two communities was in the best interest for me, my family, and my community, as well as you and your family and your community.
 No one has ever said that annexation will be easy, if it were there would be no opposition.
 There will be challenges, but by uniting together we can do amazing things.